JamShan/opengl-tutorials/readme.md

 ## About

-These samples use OpenGL v3.x+, and will not cover the outdated immediate mode OpenGL.
+These samples use OpenGL v3.x+ and do not cover the outdated immediate mode OpenGL.

-When building make sure you have an OpenGL v3.x+ compatible GPU card and the latest device drivers installed.
+When building make sure you have an OpenGL v3.x+ compatible GPU card and the latest device drivers.

 ## List of Tutorials and Ports